leggedrobotics/elevation_mapping_cupy/README.md

 }
 ```

-If you use the Multi-modal Elevation Mapping for color or semantic layers, please cite the following paper:

 [MEM: Multi-Modal Elevation Mapping for Robotics and Learning](https://arxiv.org/abs/2309.16818v1)

 Gian Erni, Jonas Frey, Takahiro Miki, Matias Mattamala, Marco Hutter